xMazzmax/coiffeur-seren/README.md

 - E.g. photographer, copywriter (to write the websites content/text), Google Business Account (for Google Maps), social media (Instagram, Facebook etc.), Domain

-## 📅 First Meeting Execution
+### 🎯 Results

 > [_"The greatest possible treasure to be found is where the danger is most intense"_ – Jordan B. Peterson](https://youtube.com/shorts/W_1cF7zSens?si=pgeGW8RTi3COojjT)

-My initial plan was to hand out the questionnaire I'd prepare to my client as a guide on what is neecessary to successfully represent his brand and achieve his objective for the website.
+My initial plan was to hand out the prepared questionnaire to my client as a guide on what is neecessary to successfully represent his brand and achieve his objective for the website.
 I wanted to leave him the content creation part so that I could focus on the design of the website and its developement with HTML and CSS only.
 At our initial meeting however, I quickly realized that – because of his language barrier – writing the copy on his own would be really difficult for him and most likely take a long time.
 Even though I wanted to develop the website as fast as possible so that I could dive deep into learning JavaScript as soon as possible, I saw a great opportunity to not just practice front-end development with this project, but also test my abilities and learn new things regarding everything that's needed for the development of a website from start to finish.
 I knew the result could turn out to be bad.
 The reason being that I didn't have any practical experience in content creation and my client didn't actively share much about his business with me like his processes and his goals – which I don't blame him for, since he'd never had to do that before – and he wanted to leave most decisions regarding the website to me.
 Fortunately, the nature of his business operates without much complexity and I thought I could manage the content on my own.
 As you're soon going to find out, my client wanted my help with more than just that.
 My goal was to overdeliver and exceed his expectations and as mentioned above to learn a lot of useful things that might help me reach my personal long term goals.
 So I decided to do it all on my own.

-During our meeting I went over the questionaire I'd prepared and only asked him about the most essential questions:
+During our meeting I went through the questionnaire with him but after getting the feeling that he didn't want to dive deep into the questions, I decided to only ask him about essential questions that I thought he could give me an answer to:

 **1. What do you want exactly and why?**